Published October 12th, by Ben Reynolds

 The Bell System became the American telephone monopoly.
 The monopoly was broken up into 8 companies in 1984 by the Department of Justice.

 Today, AT&T is the largest wireless carrier in the United States based on its $242 billion market cap.
 The company is the 11th largest publicly traded corporation in the United States based on market cap.
+The company is certainly a blue chip stock based on its size, high yield (more on that later), and long operating history.

 AT&T divides its operations into 4 segments.
 The percent of total EBITDA each segment generated in the company’s latest quarter is shown below.